TREE MUSEUM

 V6A 1R1

-Urban settings influence how coyotes navigate, adapt, and co-habit, and this workshop explores how coyotes “story” the places that we co-create.
+This second workshop explored the same issues as workshop 1, such as how coyotes navigate, adapt, and co-habit within urban settings.
 Scientific research shows how these canids skillfully adjust their behavior to coexist alongside human communities, revealing complex social structures and remarkable resilience in urban settings [1].
-During the workshop, we offer an in-depth presentation and discussion about more-than-human realities along with an interpreted walk through a nearby park where coyotes and humans co-story the landscape.
-We intend to create a reciprocal space of dialogue with our participants as we deepen our understanding of the embodied realities of urban coyotes, inviting you to contribute your coyote stories to our growing repository of narratives of the more-than-human community.
-Together, we will consider what coexistence means, and how cultivating empathy, compassion and responsibility can help us share our metropolitan areas more harmoniously with these wild neighbors.
+During the workshop, Jaroszewics and Gautier offered an in-depth presentation and discussion about more-than-human realities both in person and online, and an interpreted walk through a nearby park where coyotes and humans co-story the landscape.
+They created a reciprocal space of dialogue with our participants and deepened understandings of the embodied realities of urban coyotes, and invited participants to contribute their coyote stories to the discussion and their growing repository of narratives of the more-than-human community.
+The purpose was to consider what coexistence means, and how cultivating empathy, compassion and responsibility can help us share our metropolitan areas more harmoniously with these wild neighbors.
 Recognizing coyotes as individual, sentient beings broadens our understanding of their distinctive personalities.
-This workshop therefore invites participants to foster mutual respect, compassionate coexistence and appreciation of coyote’s unique perspectives.
-As a part of the Coyote Portraits project, our goal is to develop and refine future educational frameworks that encourage a shift in perspective, valuing both human and more-than-human well-being through reciprocity and interconnectedness.
+This workshop therefore invited participants to foster mutual respect, compassionate coexistence and appreciation of coyote’s unique perspectives.
+As a part of the Coyote Portraits project, their goal is to develop and refine future educational frameworks that encourage a shift in perspective, valuing both human and more-than-human well-being through reciprocity and interconnectedness.

 Adriana Jaroszewicz